Uluru, Australia - Things to Do in Uluru

 Top Things to Do in Uluru

-Base Walk at dawn
+Base Walk Around Uluru

-Book Base Walk at dawn Tours:
+Book Base Walk Around Uluru Tours:

-Kata Tjuta Valley of the Winds
+Kata Tjuta (The Olgas) Valley of the Winds

-Field of Light installation
+Field of Light Installation

-Book Field of Light installation Tours:
+Book Field of Light Installation Tours:

 Getting There